brandon-carlisle/git-vault/Numbers, Dates, Intl and Timers in JavaScript.md

 ![[Screenshot 2022-08-07 at 17.32.09.png]]
 ![[Screenshot 2022-08-07 at 17.32.38.png]]

 When doing operations with bigints all the usual operators still work the same.
+We cannot mix BigInt numbers with regular numbers, otherwise we will get a TypeError.

+The above statement is true apart from the comparison operator and the loose type equality operator ( == ).